Rostlab/bindPredict/README.md

 The trained models are available in the `trained_models` folder.

 ProtT5 embeddings can be generated using [the bio_embeddings pipeline](https://github.com/sacdallago/bio_embeddings) [4].
-To use them with `bindEmbed21`, they need to be converted to .npy format.
+To use them with `bindEmbed21`, they need to be converted to use the correct keys.
 A script for the conversion can be found in the folder `utils`.

 ## Sets for homology-based inference
 For the homology-based inference (bindEmbed21HBI), query proteins will be aligned against big80 to generate profiles.
 Those profiles are then searched against a lookup set of proteins with known binding residues.
 The pre-computed MMseqs2 database files and the FASTA file for the lookup database can be downloaded here: